layneson/zig-llvm-target-details-generator/README.md

 ## Usage
 Run `python3 gen.py <path-to-llvm-src-dir>`.
 Use `-h` to see a list of optional arguments.

+By default, the final Zig source files will be placed in a directory called `out`.
+The `-output-dir <dir>` option can be used to specify a custom output directory.

 There is a basic blacklist file that is included in this repo.
 Add `-blacklist blacklist.txt` to the above command to use it.
 The `blacklist.txt` file contains any "features" whose definition names do not start with `Feature`.
 This generally includes feature families, processor families, sub-architectures, etc.